 Review and Approve the Participant for their Award

-Once all parish and social awareness activities and the presentation have been completed, the Award Leader should verify that the participant has been showing regular commitment in their activities over at least the minimum time requirement, and to assess whether the activities that were initially set have been achieved.
+Once all participants parish, social awareness activities and their reflection have been completed, the Award Leader should verify that the participant has been showing regular commitment in their activities over at least the minimum time requirement, and to assess whether the activities that were initially set have been achieved.

 Help for Award Leaders